xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-plans.md

 > This trial request is applied for Cloud only.
 For On-premises deployment, please contact our Sales team via sales@katalon.com.

-Once you have a Katalon account, you can submit a trial request via TestOps in one of the following ways:
+Once you have a Katalon account, you can submit a trial request for Katalon TestOps Enterprise via the  website and in one of the following ways:

 1. From **TestOps Subscriptions** page